 - The mid-roll (the middle of your episode)

-- The host read (it’s you, the host, who advertises the product/service, such as through product placement)
+- The host read (it’s you as the host who is advertising the product/service, like a product placement)

 Woo hoo!
 You’ve reached the end of this article (which is certainly the longest one I’ve ever written!).
 I hope I’ve given you everything you need to get started.
 Now’s the time!
 I can’t wait to listen to your podcast! 🥰

 All-in-one platform to easily launch and grow your podcast.Start for Free